Stofbrew/endoflife/index.md

 ## 1. First steps - day 1-3

-In the first couple of days after someone dies you might need to:
+In the first days after someone dies you might need to:
 - let authorities know
 - talk to a funeral director
 - find the will and other documents